vvejella/DATA-690-WANG/README.md

 ## This is for special topics in Data science assignments

-## Then I will create a folder for Assignments
+## Here I will create folder for Assignments